-The sinus tarsi, known as the “eye of the foot” is a small cavity located on the outside of the ankle between the talus and calcaneus bones.
+The sinus tarsi, known as the “eye of the foot”.
+It is a small cavity located on the outside of the ankle between the talus and calcaneus bones.
 This can be felt as a deeper spot on the outside of the ankle that you can push your finger into.

-This cavity contains numerous anatomical structures including ligaments, joint capsule, blood vessels, fatty tissue and nerve endings that play a vital role to the balance receptors in the ankle.
+This cavity contains numerous anatomical structures.
+These include ligaments, joint capsule, blood vessels, fatty tissue and nerve endings that play a vital role to the balance receptors in the ankle.

 These structures within the sinus tarsi may be injured following an ankle sprain.
 Poor foot biomechanics and/or structural foot abnormalities could also make a person susceptible to this condition.

-Inversion (rolling out) ankle sprains attribute to 70-80% of cases, the remaining 20-30% can be due to a “pinching” or impingement of the soft tissues in the sinus tarsi due to a very pronated (rolling in) foot.
+Outside ankle sprains attribute to 70-80% of cases.
+The remaining 20-30% is due to “pinching” or impingement of the soft tissues in the sinus tarsi due to very flat feet.

-In true Sinus Tarsi Syndrome, the structures in the canal will show pathology signs of inflammation, cellular damage, fibrosis (similar to scar tissue) and possible synovial cysts.
+In Sinus Tarsi Syndrome, the structures in the canal show signs of inflammation, cellular damage, scar tissue and possible cysts.

-Treatment for Sinus Tarsi Syndrome should not be delayed.
-When the injury becomes chronic the rate of healing slows significantly, resulting in longer recovery times and an increased chance of future reoccurrence.
+Treatment for Sinus Tarsi Syndrome should be immediate.
+When the injury becomes chronic the rate of healing slows significantly.
+This results in longer recovery times and increased chance of future reoccurrence.